Written by 9:29 am DNS • 3 Comments

 • DNS records.
 Domain name system keeps information in so-called DNS records.
 They are text documents with various purposes like A Record, SPF record, CNAME record, etc.

-How does Domain Name System work?
+How does the Domain Name System work?
 Example:

 Let’s explain a little bit more about how DNS actually works.
 The process has the following steps: